-Christmas Eve and sunset, Mother calls, "It is time!" - finally the moment for the family procession.
-Lights out, except for those from the Christmas decorations.
-With Big Eyes and "Shhhh!' we would tiptoe upstairs on our Mother's heels - holy moment!
-Removing something from a corner of the cedar chest and turning, and happy, Mother's cupped hands open to reveal a box.
-Opening the box, a lace handkerchief bundle is withdrawn, and opening the top folds of the handkerchief...the tiny Infant Jesus figure was displayed to our delight!
+Finally!
+It was Christmas Eve and sunset.
+Mother calls, thrilled and hushed and prayerful - "It is time!" !
+We formed the family procession.
+Lights out, except for those from the Christmas Tree decorations.
+With Big Eyes and "Shhhh!' we would tiptoe upstairs at our Mother's heels, developing the holy moment!
+Removing something from a corner of the cedar chest , Mother turned, smiling and holy, as her cupped hands opened to reveal a box.
+Opening the box, a lace handkerchief bundle would be withdrawn, and opening the top folds of the handkerchief...

-Big eyes and "Shhhhh!" again ... we began our private family procession , quietly down the stairs in single file, behind Mother to the site of the Manger scene.
-Then one of us - chosen to bear the infant that year would receive it from Mother and we'd circle around the creche until , at last, the infant figure was placed with reverence into the manger!
+Struggling to be still and reverent, in our excitement, we continued our family procession , quietly down the stairs in single file, behind Mother, to the site of the Manger scene.
+Then one of us - chosen to bear the infant that year - would receive it from Mother and we'd gather around the creche to place, at last, lovingly, the infant figure into the manger !

 The Little Lord Jesus Lays Down His Sweet Head!